-We have looked at reasons why eyelash extensions should be avoided for teens, but there are certainly reasons when they are appropriate.
+We have looked at reasons why eyelash extensions should be avoided for teens, but there are certainly reasons why they are appropriate.

 A very common reason for young girls to wear eyelash extension is to attend a special occasion such as proms, birthdays, photo day, graduation, homecoming, pep rallies, and talent shows.

-However, remember that eyelash extensions have the advantage of lasting more than a day unlike strip lashes!
-Even if you got them for a one day event, you can enjoy them for a couple weeks.
+However, remember that eyelash extensions have the advantage of lasting more than a day, unlike strip lashes!
+Even if you got them for a one-day event, you can enjoy them for a couple of weeks.

 7 Checklist Items for Minors Who Want to Have Eyelash Extensions